jeffshrager/IPL-V/README.md

 Functions](https://computerhistory.org/blog/simons-js/).
 But for the moment I just hack them in Lisp as I get to them.

+# (nearly) Universal stringyness

+Instead of numerical addresses the emulator uses strings.
+(You'd think that this would be atoms, but it's strings, for a reason I might remember if I try really hard....hmmm....)
+Even "0" (as in the end of a list) is represented as a string, and so all these need to be tested with string-equal, which is sort of annoying.
+The only exception is that actual data numbers, which are stored in the links of cells, are actual numbers.

 # Debugging tools

 See examples at the end of iplv.lisp for the moment.
 You probably at